Back Injury Compensation Claim

 If you are suffering from back injury, you should continue to follow the advice of your medical staff, practitioner, or doctor.
 Never try to elevate your back injury in hopes of greater compensation.
 Your health is more important.

-Please note that compensation claims are based upon the duration of the injury in relationship to the severity of the injury.
+Please note that compensation claims are based upon the duration of the injury in relation to the severity of the injury.
 Minor sprains and tissue damage will not see the same margin of compensation as those which are paralysed from a back injury.

 If you have any questions regarding the filing of a back injury claim please contact us.
 Our years of professionalism and experience are here to help you make the right decision as to how, when, and which claim to file in order for you to get the compensation that you deserve.

 Maybe you injured your back so severely that you required time off and lost out on pay as a result.
 Get in touch with our solicitor team if you believe you have a claim and ask any questions you feel necessary.
-Common back injuries that occur in the workplace are caused from:
+Common back injuries that occur in the workplace are caused by:

 - Heavy lifting